la2050/archive/_projects/2016/support-the-annual-hollywood-fringe-festival-including-expanding-the-fringe-scholarships-program.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+project_proposal_description: >-
+  Hollywood Fringe seeks support for its annual June festival, which is currently one of the largest open-access art festivals in the country.
+The festival gives 100% of ticket sales to the performers and is supported by volunteers and staff who work well below market rates.
+The organization is especially looking for support of its Fringe Scholarships program, which provides scholarships to performers from diverse and underrepresented backgrounds.
+project_areas:
+  - City of Los Angeles
 project_proposal_best_place: >-
   Hollywood Fringe supports the entire Los Angeles theatre community including actors, designers, producers, venues and patrons.
 During the festival,